atlarge-research/opencraft/README.md

 4. **UnsafeChannel:** This channel does not guarantee any thread-safety.
 In theory this should not be a problem, since all Channel brokers should not access the same channel at the same time.

 Each of these brokers can be enabled by changing the `channel type` to respectively: `concurrent`, `guava`, `readwrite` or `unsafe`.

+## Policy configuration

+The policy of the messaging system determines for which topics channels are created and which subscribers are subscribed to a topic.
+Furthermore, it also determines which messages are sent to each topic.

+Currently, only the Chunk policy has been implemented.
+The policy interface is implemented in such a way that it is easy to create new policies in the future.
+The Chunk policy creates separate channels for each chunk.
+Each player subscribes to chunks that are within their view distance.
+Whenever an update occurs within a chunk, the update message will be sent to the channel of that chunk.

+The policy can be configured by changing the `policy` setting.
+Currently, it can only be set to `chunk`.

 # Changing the Code